NVIDIA/TensorRT-Model-Optimizer/README.md

 pip install -e .[dev]
 ```

+You can also directly use the [TensorRT-LLM docker images](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tensorrt-llm/containers/release/tags)
+(e.g., `nvcr.io/nvidia/tensorrt-llm/release:<version>`),
-Visit our [installation guide](https://nvidia.github.io/TensorRT-Model-Optimizer/getting_started/2_installation.html) for more fine-grained control on installed dependencies or view our pre-made [dockerfiles](docker/README.md) for more information.
+which have Model Optimizer pre-installed.
+Visit our [installation guide](https://nvidia.github.io/TensorRT-Model-Optimizer/getting_started/2_installation.html) for more fine-grained control on installed dependencies or for alternative docker images and environment variables to setup.

 ## Techniques